-To install pgpool2 on Red Hat Enterprise Linux and compatible derivatives, enable the codeready builder repository first to resolve dependencies conflict for pgpool2.
+To install pgpool2 on Red Hat Enterprise Linux and compatible derivatives, enable the codeready builder repository first to resolve the dependencies conflict.

 The following are commands for Red Hat Enterprise Linux 9 and derivatives.
 For Red Hat Enterprise Linux 8, replace the operating system version in the commands accordingly.